Djelloul007/k8spracticalexample/README.md

 2- kubectl apply -f .\ <br/>

-to access the application just run „minikube ip“ to gegt the cluster ip address & navigate tot he this cluster adress with your browser you need to refresh the page after submit. <br/>
+to access the application just run „minikube ip“ to gegt the cluster ip address & navigate to  this cluster IP adress with your browser   <br/>
+you need to refresh the page after submit. <br/>

 Thanks and have fun by trying